I participated in the maintenance of the Happo-One course. "HAPPO-ONE PANORIN KUSAKARI"

 Some people had to leave midway through for work or other reasons, but everyone finished the work safely and returned to the parking lot at Sakka Slope.
 Everyone looked refreshed despite the hard work

-They take the time to prepare the ski area themselves, turning it into a safe and enjoyable course.
-Just like the cleanup at the end of the season, events that skiers can participate in make them feel a much stronger attachment to the ski resort.
+We take the time to maintain the slopes ourselves, creating courses that are safe and enjoyable to ski on.
+Just like the cleanup after the season ends, events that skiers can participate in significantly increase their attachment to the ski resort.

 ■HACHI CREW https://www.instagram.com/originalhachi/